A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Edit Distance Between Local Representation of Functions

-In \cite{pegoraro2023edit} the author defines a distance for objects of the form $(G,\varphi_G:E_G\rightarrow W)$ - where $G$ is a general (possibly directed) graph, which is inspired by the graph and tree edit distances \citep{Tai, gao2010survey}, but with key differences in the edit operations.
+We want to exploit the edit distance defined \cite{pegoraro2023edit}.
+Such distance is inspired by tree edit distances \cite{gao2010survey, Tai}, but with key differences in the edit operations.
 The philosophy of edit distances is to allow certain modifications of the base object, called edits, each being associated to a cost, and to define the distance between two objects as the minimal cost that is needed to transform the first object into the second with a finite sequence of edits.
-In this way, up to properly setting up a set of edits, one can formalize the deformation of a tree comparing the local information induced by the weights of the trees, i.e. the restriction on the edges of a function defined on the display poset.
+In this way, up to properly setting up a set of edits, one can formalize the deformation of a tree comparing the local information induced by the weights of the trees, which, in our case, are the restrictions on the edges of a function defined on the display poset.

 The framework developed in \cite{pegoraro2023edit} requires that codomain of $\varphi_T:E_T\rightarrow W$ must satisfy certain properties.

 \begin{defi} A set $W$ is called editable if the following conditions are satisfied: \begin{itemize} \item[(P1)] $(W,d)$ is a metric space \item[(P2)] $(W,\ast,0)$ is a monoid (that is $W$ has an associative operation $\ast$ with zero element $0$) \item[(P3)] the map $d(0,\cdot):W\rightarrow \mathbb{R}$ is a map of monoids between $(W,\ast)$ and $(\mathbb{R},+)$: $d(0,x\ast y)= d(0,x)+d(0,y)$. \item[(P4)] $d$ is $\ast$ invariant, that is: $d(x,y)=d(z\ast x,z\ast y)=d(x\ast z,y\ast z)$ \end{itemize} \end{defi}